 Once you’ve found such an export you’d like to work with, take these steps:

 - Look for suppliers of your export.
 One quick way to find a supplier is to contact the Trade Association serving the export you’ve chosen.
 You’ll find a list of associations at your public or private library.

 - Contact the Trade Association you’ve chosen for a list of suppliers of “your” export.

 - Find oversea buyers of your export through the U.S. Department of Commerce and your local State Department of Commerce.

 - Contact overseas buyers, make the sale and export your SIMPLE PRODUCT to earn a good profit for your work!

 Copyright © 2004 by International Wealth Success, Inc. All rights reserved.

-Tyler G. Hicks, the president of International Wealth Success Inc., is the author of many wealth building publications, including the Import-Export Riches Kit.
+Tyler G. Hicks, the president of International Wealth Success Inc., is the author of many wealth building publications, including the Export-Import Success Kit.